 Many offices these days update their office layout to keep up with the modern trend of more collaborative open-plan designs.
 No matter what type of business you run, you should aspire to have comfortable and happy employees.
 It’s proven that designing an office layout ergonomically results in happier and generally more productive employees.

 The type of office layout you choose must be based on the type of activities your staff carry out and your storage requirements.
 If your employees spend most of their time engaged with computer tasks and not many phone activities then an open-plan layout will work for you.
 Levels of noise pollution are higher in open-plan layouts but they promote better communication and a sense of teamwork.
 For telecommunication-based jobs, a modular workstation layout will work better.
 In this layout, furnishings and panels are used to divide the space into individual workstations.
 This allows privacy and storage for every employee.
+For further reading, check out our article about ‘office ergonomics‘.

 The standard size for most office desks is 70-75 cm tall.
 This is the ideal sitting height for people between 5’8 and 5’10 tall with a standard chair.
 You should select a desk that is at this height or even consider getting height adjustable desks (sit-stand desks).
 Ideally, the desk you select should have some adjustable features even if it is the set-and-forget kind.
 However, if it doesn’t, you should make sure you have an adjustable chair available.